 To add a Map rendering to a page:

 - Open the Toolbox and, in the Maps section, click the Map rendering.
 When you click and start dragging a rendering, the placeholders where you can drop the rendering light up in blue.
-Position the Map rendering above the desired placeholder, and when the placeholder lights up in green, drop the rendering on the page.
+Position the Map rendering above the desired placeholder, and when the placeholder lights up, drop the rendering on the page.

 - In the Select the Associated Content dialog box, select the map that you want to display on the page and click OK.